asyncapi/website/cypress/README.md

 ```
 (You can check out the tests and their outputs on the Cypress Window)

-2. Run on the local CLI
+2. Run it on your local CLI
 ```bash
     npm run test
 ```